Bentonite: Drilling mud

-Bentonite is used in drilling mud to lubricate and cool the cutting tools (drill bit), to remove cuttings, to stabilize the borehole walls, and to help prevent blowouts (by maintaining a sufficient hydraulic pressure in the well).
+Bentonite is used in drilling mud to lubricate and cool the cutting tools (drill bit), to remove cuttings, to stabilize the borehole walls, and to help prevent blowouts (by maintaining a sufficient hydrostatic pressure in the well).
 Bentonite also curtails drilling fluid invasion by its propensity for aiding in the formation of mud cake.
+It plays an important role in the earth pressure balance and slurry shield variants of tunnel boring machines.

 Much of bentonite's usefulness in the drilling and geotechnical engineering industry comes from its unique rheological properties.
 Relatively small quantities of bentonite suspended in water form a viscous, shear-thinning material.
 Most often, bentonite suspensions are also thixotropic, although rare cases of rheopectic behavior have also been reported.
 At high enough concentrations (about 60 grams of bentonite per litre of suspension, ~6wt.%), bentonite suspensions begin to take on the characteristics of a gel (a fluid with a minimum yield strength required to make it move).

 Binder

 Bentonite has been widely used as a foundry-sand bond in iron and steel foundries.
 Sodium bentonite is most commonly used for large castings that use dry molds, while calcium bentonite is more commonly used for smaller castings that use "green" or wet molds.
 Bentonite is also used as a binding agent in the manufacture of iron ore (taconite) pellets as used in the steelmaking industry.
 Bentonite, in small percentages, is used as an ingredient in commercial and homemade clay bodies and ceramic glazes.
 It greatly increases the plasticity of clay bodies and decreases settling in glazes, making both easier to work with for most applications.

 The ionic surface of bentonite has a useful property in making a sticky coating on sand grains.
 When a small proportion of finely ground bentonite clay is added to hard sand and wetted, the clay binds the sand particles into a moldable aggregate known as green sand used for making molds in sand casting.

+The self-stickiness of bentonite allows high-pressure ramming or pressing of the clay in molds to produce hard, refractory shapes, such as model rocket nozzles.